Iran–Iraq War: Iraq

 At first, Saddam attempted to ensure that the Iraqi population suffered from the war as little as possible.
 There was rationing, but civilian projects begun before the war continued.
 At the same time, the already extensive personality cult around Saddam reached new heights while the regime tightened its control over the military.

 After the Iranian victories of the spring of 1982 and the Syrian closure of Iraq's main pipeline, Saddam did a volte-face on his policy towards the home front: a policy of austerity and total war was introduced, with the entire population being mobilised for the war effort.
 All Iraqis were ordered to donate blood and around 100,000 Iraqi civilians were ordered to clear the reeds in the southern marshes.
 Mass demonstrations of loyalty towards Saddam became more common.
 Saddam also began implementing a policy of discrimination against Iraqis of Iranian origin.

 In the summer of 1982, Saddam began a campaign of terror.
 More than 300 Iraqi Army officers were executed for their failures on the battlefield.
 In 1983, a major crackdown was launched on the leadership of the Shia community.
-Ninety members of the al-Hakim family, an influential family of Shia clerics whose leading members were the émigrés Mohammad Baqir al-Hakim and Abdul Aziz al-Hakim, were arrested, and 6 were hanged.
+Ninety members of the al-Hakim family, an influential family of Shia clerics whose leading members were the émigrés Mohammad Baqir al-Hakim and Abdul Aziz al-Hakim, were arrested, and six were hanged.

-The crackdown on Kurds saw 8,000 members of the Barzani clan, whose leader (Massoud Barzani) also led the Kurdistan Democratic Party, similarly executed.
+The crackdown on Kurds saw the executions of 8,000 members of the Barzani clan, whose head (Massoud Barzani) also led the Kurdistan Democratic Party.
 From 1983 onwards, a campaign of increasingly brutal repression was started against the Iraqi Kurds, characterised by Israeli historian Efraim Karsh as having "assumed genocidal proportions" by 1988.
-The al-Anfal Campaign was intended to "pacify" Iraqi Kurdistan permanently.
-By 1983, the Barzanis entered an alliance with Iran in defense against Saddam Hussein.
+The Anfal campaign was intended to pacify Iraqi Kurdistan permanently.
+By 1983, the Barzanis had allied with Iran.